EdWordy/XML-Editor-RW/README.md

 ---
 HOW TO USE:

+Download Java 8 and run the installer if you don't have it

 Download the latest release or download the jar from the out folder and run it using the java platform binary SE

 ---